Rose Hips: Nutrients, Uses, and Interesting Facts

 Research indicates that vitamin C may boost the activity of the immune system, help to heal wounds, reduce the risk of osteoarthritis, and improve the condition of the skin.

 Vitamin A Benefits

 Vitamin A supports healthy vision and the activity of the immune system.
-It's also necessary to produce and maintain healthy skin, teeth, mucus membranes, soft tissue, and bones.
+It's also necessary in order to produce and maintain healthy skin, teeth, mucous membranes, soft tissue, and bones.
 In the form of beta-carotene in food (but not in supplements), the vitamin may reduce the risk of some types of cancer.
-Beta-carotene is also an antioxidant.
+Like vitamin C, beta-carotene is an antioxidant.

 Other Nutrients in Rose Hips

 Rose hips are a good source of manganese and fibre.
 They also contain a significant amount of vitamins E and K, calcium, magnesium, potassium, and lycopene.